The University of Bradford Progression Scheme

 - From a Gypsy, Roma or Traveller community.

-Applicants from these groups will need to complete our progression scheme additional eligibility form below, to let us know, in order to be awarded UCAS points for event attendance.
+Applicants from these groups will need to complete our progression scheme additional eligibility form below, to let us know, and we will be in touch, in order for you to be awarded UCAS points for event attendance.

-Individuals who meet any of the above eight eligibility criteria have the opportunity to receive 8 UCAS points through attending the following events and completing any associated tasks:
+Individuals who meet any of the above eight eligibility criteria have the opportunity to receive 8 UCAS points through attending the following events and completing any associated tasks.
+Applicants for 2021 entry will receive an email in July 2021 confirming these 8 UCAS points:

 If you are involved in an extended outreach programme with the university, participation in all elements of this programme may count as your events for the 8 UCAS points.
 If you are unsure if you are already involved in a programme, please email email@example.com.